November 28, 2019

 The modern open plan kitchen can be a designer statement, with the kitchen treated like a crafted piece of joinery.
 Like a piece of furniture that also performs like a high-tech machine for cooking and preparing food.

 Lingering smells from last night’s dinner are not pleasant.
 Open plan kitchen designs must include planning for ventilation.
 Even if the kitchen is a separate room this is an important consideration.
 This is usually done by an extractor that is placed above or near the kitchen hob, where most odours are generated.
 The range of appliances on the market is wide and varied, from background to industrial strength.
-If the hob is integrated within an island the correct conduit must be built-in form the design stage.
+If the hob is integrated within an island the correct conduit must be built-in from the design stage.
 Having an external wall is an important consideration.

-For open plan kitchen designs not everybody is comfortable with putting the messiness of the kitchen on display in the main living area of the home.
+For open plan kitchen designs, not everybody is comfortable with putting the messiness of the kitchen on display in the main living area of the home.
 Cooking and preparing food are by nature messy activities involving clutter.
-However by choosing either a fitted or a modular kitchen these concerns can be addressed with the design of the kitchen itself.
+However, by choosing either a fitted or a modular kitchen these concerns can be addressed with the design of the kitchen itself.

 Depending on the nature of the property the structural works required to open the kitchen into the other rooms of the house can be expensive and complicated to undertake.
 Some older properties are simply not suitable.
 And much depends on the actual layout of the building.
 However, there are simpler alternatives that are explored in the next section.